McDonald's system outages have been reported worldwide. The chain says they're getting fixed

 “We are aware of a technology outage, which impacted our restaurants; the issue is now being resolved,” the burger giant said in a statement.
 “We thank customers for their patience and apologize for any inconvenience this may have caused.”

-Some McDonald’s restaurants were working normally again after the outage, with people ordering and getting their food at locations in Bangkok, Milan and London.
+Some McDonald’s restaurants were operating normally again after the outage, with people ordering and getting their food at locations in Bangkok, Milan and London.

+A worker at a restaurant in Bangkok said the system was down for about an hour, making it impossible to take online or credit card payments but allowing it to still accept cash for orders.

-A restaurant in Bangkok had plywood over a door with a sign saying, “Technicians are updating the system” and apologizing for the inconvenience, even as customers were able to order again and pay digitally.
+At another location in Thailand’s capital, there was plywood over a door with a sign saying, “Technicians are updating the system,” even as customers were ordering again and paying digitally.

 A spokesperson for McDonald’s in Denmark said the “technology failure” was resolved there and its restaurants were open.